icesat2py/icepyx/doc/source/tracking/paper.md

   - name: Zheng Liu
     orcid: 0000-0003-4132-813
     affiliation: 4
-  - name: Luis Lopez
+  - name: Romina Piunno
     affiliation: 9
-  - name: Romina Piunno
+  - name: Nitin Ravinder
     affiliation: 10
-  - name: Nitin Ravinder
-    affiliation: 11
   - name: Landung "Don" Setiawan
     orcid: 0000-0002-1624-2667
     affiliation: 4
-  - name: Trey Stafford
-    affiliation: 9
-  - name: Amy Steiker
-    affiliation: 9
   - name: Tyler Sutterley
     orcid: 0000-0002-6964-1194
     affiliation: 4
   - name: JP Swinski
     affiliation: 5
-  - name: Bruce Wallin
-    affiliation: 9
   - name: Anubhav
     orcid: 0000-0003-4017-2862
-    affiliation: 12
+    affiliation: 11

 # Note: first three authors are driving the publication.
 Additional contributors/authors are listed in alphabetical order by last name.
-Anyone who also contributes substantially to preparing the JOSS submission will be moved into ABC order after the first three and before the non-publication contributors to icepyx.
+Anyone who also contributes substantially to preparing the JOSS submission will be moved into ABC order after the first three and before the "non-publication" contributors to icepyx.
 Non-responsive coauthors will be removed from the list since their permission to be included was not granted.

 affiliations:
  - name: University of New Hampshire, USA